IrascibleBasil/pharis-mod-list/README.md

 - Textures - MET

 ## [My Atlas Texture Collection]()
-Some mods have outdated texture atlases or no atlas at all so I have provided atlases I generated with the Project Atlas bat files.
+Some mods have outdated texture atlases or no atlas at all so I have provided atlases I generated with the Project Atlas bat files

 ## [Vanilla Land](https://www.nexusmods.com/morrowind/mods/45953) ([tx_ma_crackedearth fix](https://www.nexusmods.com/morrowind/mods/47266?tab=description))

 ## [Lore-Friendly Balmora Suran and Caldera Ground Textures 2k](https://www.nexusmods.com/morrowind/mods/43680)
-I prefer these over the versions in Vanilla Land.
+I prefer these over the versions in Vanilla Land

 ## [No Scum]()
 I don't like the scum so I replaced them with empty nifs